ji-podhead/kooljs/README.md

 ---

 ### info
-a cool animation tool for js. name provided by thebusinessman0920_55597 and bomi helped with the name!
+a cool animation tool for js. name provided by thebusinessman0920_55597 and bomi from the programers hangout helped with the name!